Settings related to your Libraries on your Plex Media Server. You can access these under Settings > Server > Library in Plex Web App.

 Run a partial scan when changes are detected

 When changes to library folders are detected, only scan the folder which changed rather than the entire content location.
 This works together with the normal Update my library automatically setting (and requires that setting to be enabled).

-Allow clients to delete media
+Allow media deletion